Thinkful-Ed/thinkful-exercises/catalog/javascript/assesment-prep/question-001.md

 plain: true
 ```
 ### Question
-1. Complete the `Class` below and implement a queue ↴ with 2 stacks (inQueu & outQueue). ↴ Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).
+1. Complete the `Class` below and implement a queue with 2 stacks (inQueu & outQueue).
+Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).

 ### Contraints
-Optimize for the time cost of mm calls on your queue.
+Optimize for the time cost of m calls on your queue.
 These can be any mix of enqueue and dequeue calls.

-Assume you already have a stack implementation and it gives O(1)O(1) time push and pop.
+Assume you already have a stack implementation and it gives O(1) time push and pop.

 ### Example
 ```code